Australia

 The CreatorDB Agency runs end-to-end influencer campaigns globally — shortlisting, outreach, contracting, and performance reporting.
 Talk to our team about building a campaign around creators in this niche.

-Yes, Jasmin and James are an Australian couple.
-Despite being based in Australia, the vast majority of their audience comes from the United States and the United Kingdom, making them one of the most globally watched Australian creators on YouTube.
+Jasmin and James are based in Australia, though the vast majority of their audience comes from the United States and the United Kingdom.
+Despite their Australian roots, their content style and upload schedule have helped them build one of the largest English-language couple channels on YouTube.

-JJFAM is the name Jasmin and James use for their fan community, standing for Jasmin and James Family.
-They reference it directly in their YouTube channel description and actively welcome new subscribers into the community with every upload.
+JJFAM is the name Jasmin and James use for their fan community, shorthand for the Jasmin and James Family.
+They reference it directly in their YouTube channel bio and use it as a rallying tag when engaging with subscribers.
+It reflects their emphasis on a warm, inclusive community feel rather than a traditional fanbase.

 Stats (followers, engagement, audience demographics, growth) are pulled live from the CreatorDB API covering YouTube, Instagram and TikTok.
 Bio and FAQ content is AI-assisted; news items are sourced from cited public press at generation time.
 Read the full methodology →